 If you are burning up hundreds of calories each day training, it can be hard to fit that many calories in through food alone.

-As weight gainers are liquid calories, which generally are not as filling as solid food calories, this makes it easier to get your intake up.
+As mass gainers are liquid calories, which generally are not as filling as solid food calories, this makes it easier to get your intake up.

 There are certain people who should not use weight gainers, however.
 Those who tend to put on body fat easily will not be served well from these products.